Skip to content

 If you want to know more about urban exploration in Berlin, you should buy the book that the guys from Abandoned Berlin wrote.
 You will learn a lot about these abandoned places in Berlin and, maybe, where you can find them.

-We have a fantastic post about what you should bring with your urban exploration; read it here.
+We have a fantastic post about what you should bring when exploring urban areas; read it here.
 We even interviewed Abandoned Berlin about the book and urban exploration; you must read it.

 Comments are closed.